lago-project/lago/README.rst

 User setup
 ~~~~~~~~~~~~~

-Running a testing framework environment requires certain permissions, so the
+Running lago requires certain permissions, so the user running it should be
-user running it should be part of certain groups.
+part of certain groups.

 Add yourself to lago and qemu groups::